muratk3n/thirdwave/en/README.md

 ---

-Some of the "elites" talk in US is outdated, it [harks back](2021/03/private-government.md#elites) to a time when there were like yeomen f-ing yeoman farmers and shit.. not much industry..
-U need an terminology update my brother.
+Some of the talk around the "elites" sound outdated, [harks back](2021/03/private-government.md#elites) to a time when there were like yeomen f-ing yeoman farmers and shit.. not much industry.. terminology update is needed

 ---